eviatargu/merger-simulation/README.md

 This repository presents two examples of implementation of simple specification in R for horizontal merger.

-for step (1) on the supply side we'll use a Bertrand model with differentiated products for the supply side. on the demand side versions of logit demand systems will be uses. this specification is common for competition authorities to work with. for step (2) the techniques are common, the harder one is implementing demand estimation of the demand function parameters.
-It is a demanding process both in terms of the required data and in terms of the required scope of work.
-Another approach is to calibrate the model using carefully selected parameters - this is what we'll do here.

 For step (1) on the supply side we'll use a Bertrand model with differentiated products for the supply side. on the demand side versions of logit demand systems will be uses. this specification is common for competition authorities to work with.
 For step (2) the techniques are common, the harder one is implementing demand estimation of the demand function parameters.
 It is a demanding process both in terms of the required data and in terms of the required scope of work.
 Another approach is to calibrate the model using carefully selected parameters - this is what we'll do here.
 Finaly for step (3) a new equilibrium needs to be calculated. in case of a non-linear demand system, no analytic solution exists so some kind of numeric method is required to solve the system - here we'll use fixed point iteration.

 ## little bit of backround
 next, we explain a little bit about the chosen structural model. first, the equations of the Bertrand model followed by the simple logit demand system.

 ### Bertrand model with differentiated products

 In this model, Firm $k \in K$ chooses the prices $\{p_j\}_{j=1}^{n_k}$ of its products so as to maximize profits.
 Mathematically, firm $k$ solves: